FOR RELEASE: 2013-05-28CONTACT:

 DM vendors actively trying to address this space include Alfresco (via Alfresco Cloud), EMC (which acquired Syncplicity), and OpenText (via the Tempo Box offering).
 Meanwhile, collaboration/social vendors like Jive, Microsoft, and Salesforce have also entered the enterprise file sharing market.
 Other large platform vendors are not far behind; for example, Citrix acquired ShareFile.

 At the same time, RSG found that pure-play vendors offer greater opportunities for "file-sharing as a service," by providing back-end file services for other line of business applications.
 "Enterprises looking for a more services-oriented approach should definitely explore the pure-play vendors, especially those that can offer hybrid deployment options," concludes Real Story Group Founder, Tony Byrne.

 Real Story Group provides research and advisory services to help customers select and optimize the right digital workplace and marketing technologies.
-Through highly detailed technical evaluations, Real Story Group helps sort out the complex technology landscape, so that customers can minimize time and effort identifying the best-fit solutions.
-Real Story Group evaluates Web Content & Experience Management, Digital & Marketing Asset Management, ECM & Cloud File Sharing, Enterprise Collaboration & Social Software, Enterprise Portals, SharePoint, and Campaign & Lead Management Technology.
+RSG evaluates Web Content & Experience Management, Digital Asset Management, ECM & Cloud File Sharing, Enterprise Collaboration & Social Networking, Enterprise Portals, SharePoint, CRM, and Marketing Automation & Campaign/Lead Management Technologies.

-To retain its independence as an impartial analyst firm, Real Story Group works solely for solutions buyers and never for vendors.
+To retain its independence as an impartial analyst firm, RSG works solely for solutions buyers and never for vendors.